 Aconcagua: The Normal Route Verses Polish Traverse Route

-The Big Aconcagua questions, should I take the Normal Route or Traverse Route?
+The Big Aconcagua question, should I take the Normal Route or Traverse Route?
 Or take on the Polish Glacier route.
 What is your goal on Aconcagua.
 Experience as much of the mountain as possible.
 Are you trying to make the challenge harder for an even bigger climb?
 Looking for the easiest way up and down the mountain?
 Are you testing your gear for future trips or gain more high altitude experience?
 Schedule a call and check out our upcoming trips.

 Aconcagua: Lets be clear!